veganstraightedge/dang/README.md

 ## LICENSE

-Public Domain.
-Free as the air you breathe.
-Do whatever you want.
-No warranty given.
+PUBLIC DOMAIN.
+Your heart is as free as the air you breathe.
+The ground you stand on is liberated territory.